babel/babel/experimental/babel-preset-env/README.md

 Takes an object of environment versions to support.

 Each target environment takes a number or a string (we recommend using a string when specifying minor versions like `node: "6.10"`).
+You can also specify `tp` (technology preview) version for Safari.

 Example environments: `chrome`, `opera`, `edge`, `firefox`, `safari`, `ie`, `ios`, `android`, `node`, `electron`.